Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

-Combining Theorems~\ref{thm:f-equi-of-dense-DC2}, \ref{thm:f-dense-dc1} and~\ref{thm:b-mean-l-stable}, we have the following characterization about the existence of a dense set of distributionally irregular vectors for continuous linear operators on Banach spaces. \begin{thm} Let $(X,\lVert\cdot\rVert)$ be a Banach space and $T\in L(X)$.
-Then The following assertions are equivalent: \begin{enumerate} \item $T$ admits a dense set of distributionally semi-irregular vectors of type $2$; \item $T$ admits a residual set of distributionally irregular vectors of type $1$; \item for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is distributionally extremely scrambled of type $1$; \item the distributionally proximal relation of $T$ is dense in $ X\times X$ and $T$ is mean-L-unstable; \item the distributionally proximal relation of $T$ is dense in $ X\times X$ and there exists $x\in X$ and $\delta>0$ such that
+Combining Theorems~\ref{thm:f-equi-of-dense-DC2}, \ref{thm:f-dense-dc1} and~\ref{thm:b-mean-l-stable}, we give a characterization of the existence of a dense set of distributionally irregular vectors for continuous linear operators on Banach spaces. \begin{thm} Let $(X,\lVert\cdot\rVert)$ be a Banach space and $T\in L(X)$.
+Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a dense set of distributionally semi-irregular vectors of type $2$; \item $T$ admits a residual set of distributionally irregular vectors of type $1$; \item for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is distributionally extremely scrambled of type $1$; \item the distributionally proximal relation of $T$ is dense in $ X\times X$ and $T$ is mean-L-unstable; \item the distributionally proximal relation of $T$ is dense in $ X\times X$ and there exists $x\in X$ and $\delta>0$ such that

 \end{enumerate} \end{thm}

 By Theorem~\ref{thm:b-dense-dc1} (5), we have the following consequence. \begin{coro} Let $(X,\lVert\cdot\rVert)$ be a Banach space and $T\in L(X)$.
 Assume that the distributionally proximal cell of $\vecz$ is dense.
 If $T$ has a non-trivial periodic point or an eigenvalue $\lambda$ with $|\lambda|\geq 1$, then it is distributionally extremely chaotic of type $1$. \end{coro}